On-demand plant food startup Simple Feast raises $33M B round to push its climate credentials – TechCrunch

-At Greta Thunberg heads back to Europe from the US after radicalizing a generation, entrepreneurs are quickly realizing that there is a zeitgeist to be gotten hold of here.
-With food production a major contributor to climate change, tt’s no surprise then that on-demand food startups are appearing to cater to this new audience.
+As Greta Thunberg heads back to Europe from the U.S. after radicalizing a generation, entrepreneurs are quickly realizing there is a zeitgeist to be gotten hold of here.
+With food production a major contributor to climate change, it’s no surprise then that on-demand food startups are appearing to cater to this new audience.

-Simple Feast launched its plant-based food product in early 2017 and since then has developed a fast-food range which is catching the climate and taste fashion wave.
+Simple Feast launched its plant-based food product in early 2017 and since then has developed a fast-food range that is catching the climate and taste fashion wave.

-The company has now raised a total of $33 million in a Series B round led by US-based venture capital firm 14W, with a number of other existing investors, including Europe’s Balderton Capital, which is increasing their investment in the business.
+The company has now raised a total of $33 million in a Series B round led by U.S.-based venture capital firm 14W, with a number of other existing investors participating, including Europe’s Balderton Capital, which is increasing their investment in the business.

-The founders are Jakob Jønck and Thomas Ambus and Jønck was co-founder of Endomondo, acquired by MyFitnessPal.
+The founders are Jakob Jønck and Thomas Ambus; Jønck was co-founder of Endomondo, acquired by MyFitnessPal.

 Jønck says: “The future of food does not just belong to plants, but will be both plant-based and unprocessed.
 This movement is pivotal to save not only our planet, but also human health.
 With this investment, we can continue our journey and bring our products to more people, in existing as well as new markets, while also strengthening our R&D efforts in new food innovation.”